marziehmirsalehi/marziehmirsalehi/README.md

 I love connecting with others in the tech community.
 If you’d like to chat about tech or projects, feel free to reach out! 💌🤝

 ---
-markdown
-### 🎓 Mentorship
-Learning and growing under the guidance of @parsaGhorbanian

----

 ### 🛠 Tech Stack
 <p align="left">